Appointment of Head of Roehampton Law School

 Welcome

-Thank you for your interest in the role of Pro-Vice-Chancellor (Education) at the University of Roehampton.
+Thank you for your interest in the role of Dean of our Faculty of Business and Law at the University of Roehampton.

 The successful applicant will be inclusive, committed and inspirational in their leadership style.
 With a flair for interaction, you will encourage others’ ideas, initiative and creativity while developing a sustainable, high-performance culture built on continuous improvement.
-Our University continues to change and evolve through a brilliant and committed staff and student cohort but to reach our full potential, our new Pro-Vice-Chancellor (Education) will work with these groups to forge solid and purposeful relationships to drive excellence in our education provision.
+Our University continues to change and evolve, driven by our exceptional and committed community of staff and students.
+To realise our full potential, our new Dean will collaborate closely with these groups, forging strong and purposeful relationships aimed at driving excellence in our education provision.

 We look forward to hearing from you.